kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

    a disruption and delays the disruption so that the users can finish their work.
 6. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
-7. The node drain controller removes the `requester.evictionrequest.coordination.k8s.io/name_nodemaintenance.k8s.io` finalizer from the EvictionRequest.
+7. The node drain controller removes the `nodemaintenance.k8s.io` from the `.spec.requesters`.
-8. The eviction request controller notices the change in finalizers, and deletes (GC) the EvictionRequest as there is no requester present.
+8. The eviction request controller notices the change in `.spec.requesters`, and sets `Complete` condition to `True`  as there is no requester present.
+It also clears out active interceptor status fields.
-9. Actor B can detect the removal of the EvictionRequest object and notify users of application P that the disruption has been cancelled.
-If it misses the deletion event, then no notification will be delivered.
-To avoid this, Actor B had the option of also setting a finalizer on the EvictionRequest.
+9. Actor B can detect the cancellation of the EvictionRequest object and notify users of application P that the disruption has been cancelled.

 #### Single Dynamic Requester and Forbidden EvictionRequest Cancellation

 1. A node drain controller starts draining a node Z and makes it unschedulable.
 2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
-It sets the `requester.evictionrequest.coordination.k8s.io/name_nodemaintenance.k8s.io` finalizer on the EvictionRequest.
+It sets the `nodemaintenance.k8s.io` value to the `.spec.requesters`.
 3. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptorClass`.
 4. Actor B updates the EvictionRequest status and also sets